epourmal/hdf5/doc/contributing.md

 # How to contribute to HDF5 (Draft)

 The HDF Group encourages community members to contribute to the HDF5 project.
 We accept and are very grateful for any type of contributions from small typos and bug fixes to new features.
-The HDF Group is committed to work with the code contributors and make contribution process simple and enjoyable.
+The HDF Group is committed to working with code contributors to make the contribution process simple and productive.

-This document describes guiding principles for the HDF5 code contributors and does not pretend to address any possible contribution.
-If in doubt, please do not hesitate to ask us for guidance.
+This document describes overall guiding principles for HDF5 code contributions and does not pretend to address any specific contribution.
+If in doubt, please do not hesitate to first engage us for guidance by filing a [GitHub issue](https://github.com/HDFGroup/hdf5/issues/new).
-***Note that no contribution may be accepted unless the donor agrees with the HDF Group software license terms found in the COPYING file in the top source directory of every branch.***
+**Note that contributors must agree to HDF Group software license terms found in the [`COPYING`](https://github.com/HDFGroup/hdf5/blob/develop/COPYING) file in the top directory of every branch before contributions can be considered for acceptance.**

-> We will assume that you are familiar with `git` and `GitHub`.
-If not, you may go through the GitHub tutorial found at [https://guides.github.com/activities/hello-world/](https://guides.github.com/activities/hello-world/).
-This tutorial should only take around 10 minutes.
+We assume contributors are familiar with `git` and `GitHub` pull requests.
+[Large contributions](https://bssw.io/items/pull-request-size-matters) (those involving changes to more than 500 lines of code and/or 50 source files) will in all likelihood be required to be split across multiple PRs.

 ## Table of Contents